ibm-cloud-docs/databases-for-redis/dashboard-overview.md

 ### Type

 The type of database that is offered by the service, and the database version that your service uses.
+In this case, it is `redis`.

 ### ID

-An internal identifier for the service.
+A [CRN (Cloud Resource Name)](https://console.bluemix.net/docs/overview/crn.html) which uniquely identified the database deployment.
+The CRN is used when referring to the database in the API and can be used with the CLI.

 ## Recent Tasks